langtech-bsc/Wikiextractor-V2/README.md

 The script is invoked with a Wikipedia dump file as an argument.
 An input **dump file** is a .xml file (it can be compressed as .gz or .bz2 format).

+You can download all Wikimedia dumps with the [wiki_dump_download.py](https://github.com/langtech-bsc/Wikiextractor-V2/blob/main/wiki_dump_download.py) script, using the [wiki-data-dump library](https://pypi.org/project/wiki-data-dump/), which handles requests to the [Wikimedia Data Dumps](https://dumps.wikimedia.org/) and its [mirrors](https://dumps.wikimedia.org/mirrors.html).
+By default, it downloads 'pages-articles.xml.bz2' files for each language, which appear corrupted when extracted (bzip2 or any other extraction command won't work with these files).
+Just rename the file and remove the .bz2 extension, and it will appear as a normal XML file that the Wikiextractor-V2 can handle.
+Otherwise, download 'pages-multistream-articles.xml', which is downloaded as XML by default.

 ## Output
 The output can **behave** in **two diferent ways**.